rakzcs/cookbook/soup/Chicken Enchilada Soup.md

 4. **Cook Chicken:** Add chicken breast to the soup and cook until done.
 Then shred and return to soup.
 5. **Add Cheese:** On low heat, stir in softened cream cheese until combined, then add shredded cheese until melted.
 6. **Serve:** Add additional seasonings if needed and enjoy!

-This recipe is perfect for a warm, hearty meal that brings the essence of enchiladas to a comforting soup.